Questions We Ask

 BlueSky | Instagram | LinkedIn | X | Publications

-Hobbies: Downhill skiing, yoga, cooking, cat dad-ing,
+Hobbies: Downhill skiing, yoga, cooking, D&D, cat dad-ing,

 Disclaimer: For long downhill skiing runs, you have to visit BC or Alberta